 Testing the urine- you can test your urine using pH Test Strips that are made for saliva and urine.
 They can be purchased from health food stores or online.
 The proper strip to purchase is a narrow or short range, which will measure from 5.0 to 9.5 or so.

-Revici found that the patients that were exhibiting an acidic imbalance could find temporary relief from their cancer-related pain by ingesting a small amount of sodium bicarbonate that was dissolved in water.
-With that in mind, a person could do a simple self-test by drinking 1/2 tsp of sodium bicarbonate mixed into one cup of water to see if this helps to ease their cancer-related pain.
-If the pain goes away, then this may be used as confirmation that they have an acidic imbalance.
+Revici found that the patients who were exhibiting an acidic imbalance could find temporary relief from their cancer-related pain by ingesting a small amount of sodium bicarbonate that was dissolved in water.
+With that in mind, a person could try a simple self-test by drinking 1/2 tsp of sodium bicarbonate mixed into one cup of water to see if this helps to ease their cancer-related pain.
+If the pain goes away, then this may be confirmation that they have an acidic imbalance.
 Note: The sodium bicarbonate is to be used as a test only and should not be continued.
-Revici found that it was better to use fatty acids to restore the pH rather than sodium bicarbonate because the stomach’s natural acidic state may become altered in a harmful way with continued consumption of sodium bicarbonate and this would have a negative effect on their digestion.
-Also, the body doesn’t like extremes so it will do all it can to re-acidify the stomach acids.
+Revici found that it was better to use fatty acids to restore the pH rather than sodium bicarbonate because the stomach’s natural acidic state may become altered in a harmful way with continued consumption of sodium bicarbonate and this would have a negative effect on their ability to digest foods properly.

-For those with an overly alkaline imbalance- If your cancer related pain worsens with the sodium bicarbonate test, or if your pain steadily increases as the day progresses, or if your urine has tested as overly alkaline using the above model, then you may have an overly alkaline imbalance.
-It should also be noted that certain cancers may also present themselves as overly alkaline in general, these include: multiple myeloma, lymphomas, leukemias, and soft tissue sarcomas, so monitoring your urine pH following the above model would be important with these cancers.
-Additional symptoms of an alkaline imbalance may include fluid retention, sunken eyes, insomnia, significant weight loss (cachexia), a lack of appetite, and persistent diarrhea.
+For those with an overly alkaline imbalance- If your cancer-related pain worsens with the sodium bicarbonate test, or if your pain steadily increases as the day progresses, or if your urine has tested as overly alkaline using the above model, then you may have an overly alkaline imbalance.
+Additional symptoms of an alkaline imbalance may include fluid retention, sunken eyes, insomnia, significant cancer-related weight loss (or cachexia), a lack of appetite, and persistent diarrhea.
+It should also be noted that certain cancers may also present themselves as overly alkaline in general, these include: multiple myeloma, lymphomas, leukemias, and soft tissue sarcomas, so monitoring your urine pH following the above model would be important for people with these cancers.

-Choosing the right lipid and supplement plan- once you are able to determine your individual imbalance, you can try that oil and supplement plan and see if it provides you with relief from cancer related pain.
+Choosing the right lipid and supplement plan- once you are able to determine your individual imbalance, you can try that oil and supplement plan and see if it provides you with relief from your cancer-related pain.
 If that particular plan helps you feel better, then you should continue taking it.
-But if that plan makes your pain feel worse, then you can try supplementing with the opposite lipid and supplement program instead to see if this provides you releif.
-Kelley says may happen due to misinterpretation of the listed testing models.
+But if that plan makes your pain feel worse, then you can try supplementing with the opposite lipid and supplement program instead to see if this provides you relief.
+Kelley says this can happen due to misinterpretation of the listed testing models.
 The important thing is finding the program that brings you relief from your cancer-related pain and helps you feel better, and then you should continue to monitor your urine pH patterns to see if things begin to normalize. (following normal pH patterns of a healthy individual as explained above.)

 Why is it that two people can have the same type of cancer and do the same type of therapies but have different outcomes?
 Perhaps one reason is because of the acidic or alkaline imbalance that they are suffering from.
 The oils and supplements that are beneficial for some will be detrimental to another.
-This might explain why some people do not achieve long-term healing with the Budwig Protocol (which involves ingesting large amounts of flax oil).
+This might explain why some people do not achieve long-term healing with the Budwig Protocol (which involves ingesting large amounts of flax oil), and this may explain why some people do not respond well to cannabis oil either as both of these oils would not be appropriate for those who have an alkaline imbalance.